feather-ts/feather/docs-src/content/examples/index.md

 ```

 ## Swapping components
-This can be also achieved by swapping elements in an array@
+This can be also achieved by swapping elements in an array
 ```typescript
 wichComponent = 0
 components = [new Component1(), new Component2()]